 The missed warning signs

-Four months before his death, Michael Cohen had also started losing weight without trying.
-Likely an earlier and unrecognized symptom of Type 1 diabetes onset.
+Four months before his death, Michael Cohen had also started losing weight without trying—likely an earlier and unrecognized symptom of type 1 diabetes onset.

 While a sophomore at MIT, Cohen worked as a software engineer at Facebook.
-His mother, Marie Cohen, said that he’d put on weight during that employment, so when he started losing weight, it was perceived as a good lifestyle change and not an indication of an illness.
+His mother, Marie Cohen, said that he’d put on weight during that time, so when he started losing weight, it was perceived as a good lifestyle change and not an indication of an illness.

 Senior Researcher at Microsoft, Sébastien Bubeck, who mentored Cohen during his summer internship at Microsoft said, “When he was working with me, he seemed to be a little underweight.
 It never crossed my mind that it could be a sickness and there was something else going on.
 In hindsight I realized that this was one of the signs you should pay attention to.”

-He also was drinking fluids excessively those last weeks, another indication of the onset of Type 1 diabetes.
+He also was drinking fluids excessively those last weeks, another indication of the onset of type 1 diabetes.

 Unmatched talent and worth ethic